senzing-garage/aws-cloudformation-database-cluster/docs/README.md

 ## Synopsis

-The `aws-cloudformation-database-cluster` demonstrates a Senzing deployment using an AWS Cloudformation template.
+The `aws-cloudformation-database-cluster` demonstrates a Senzing database cluster using an AWS Cloudformation template.

 ## Overview